glangmead/longhead/content/courses/code2026/index.md

 * [What happens when you type google.com](https://github.com/alex/what-happens-when): the exhaustive answer, keypress to pixels.

 ### The apps that run our code

+Code is either compiled into an executable, or interpreted live within a host executable (the latter being what python does).
+These compilers/interpreters are the apps that run our apps.
+They can grow very large and become IDEs (integrated development environments) if they also take on additional tasks like debugging, designing user interfaces, or managing multiple target platforms.

 * [The github repository of python itself](https://github.com/python/cpython)
 * [The python Wikipedia page](https://en.wikipedia.org/wiki/CPython)